Holly Springs, North Carolina: 19th century

 Also during the war, for a two-week period, a segment of the Union Army encamped near Holly Springs and set up headquarters in the Leslie-Alford-Mims House.
 Mrs. Leslie reportedly hated the Yankees bitterly, but loved her home more, so she treated them with cool civility.
 This may have protected the house from destruction, the fate of many other grand southern houses.
 Mrs. Leslie is said to have “charmed the soldiers so that they didn't burn the house down, but they did get the chickens.”
+Union troops turned the Norris-Holland house into a field hospital for Union soldiers, nursed by Mary Ann Matthews Holland.

 The little community of Holly Springs had appeared to be on its way to becoming a bustling town, but the Civil War ultimately left the community economically devastated.
 Some families moved away.
 The exodus was encouraged by construction of the Chatham Railroad through the village of Apex, giving that neighboring town a link to the outside world, which Holly Springs did not have.
 Historian M. N. Amis described Holly Springs in 1871 as "a deserted village."

-The Town of Holly Springs was established in 1877.
+The Town of Holly Springs was incorporated in 1877.

 In 1875, George Benton Alford moved his successful mercantile business from Middle Creek Township to Holly Springs, and was instrumental in beginning an economic revival in the community.
 A year later, he bought the Leslie house, which was the centerpiece of the village.
 Over the years, he made significant additions and improvements to the house until it became one of the largest mansions in Wake County, one of the few with its own ballroom.

 Alford, a businessman and politician, started several businesses, including a mercantile store, a sawmill, a cotton gin, and the Holly Springs Land and Improvement Company, and eventually, the General Assembly granted the town a charter.
 He started a newspaper, The Cape Fear Enterprise, which he used to promote the town.
 He also got other prominent men in the community to join him in seeking a charter of incorporation for the Cape Fear and Northern Railroad, which became the Durham and Southern Railway.
 During the postwar period, several attempts were made to revive the Holly Springs Academy, but none was successful.
 For a time, children were taught in private homes, and eventually the first co-educational school, serving 125 students, was opened by the Masons.